The rampart-server HTTP module

 Once the module is loaded and configuration parameters are passed to the start() function, the server maps paths to the filesystem, JavaScript functions, JavaScript Modules and/or directories containing JavaScript Modules.
 Modules allow scripts and functions to reside in separate files.
 If changes are made to a module, the server does not need to be restarted for the changes to take effect.

 The server can operate from a pool of threads, taking advantage of systems with multiple CPUs.
 As JavaScript is inherently single-threaded, when the server is started in multi-threaded mode, a new JavaScript stack, heap and context is created for each thread.
 Global variables, global functions and mapped functions passed to start() are automatically copied to each context and each runs independently.
-Modules are likewise loaded from within each thread and checked for changes upon each request.
+App modules/scripts are likewise loaded from within each thread and checked for changes upon each request.

 Loading and Using the Module